lady-h-world/My_Garden/reading_pages/param_tuning_3.md

 ### Experiment 1 - Optimization with Default Settings

-In Lady H.'s past journey, a real world project often starts from building the prototype, and the prototype often starts with a baseline result which will be compared with the future improvement solutions.
+In Lady H.'s past journey, a real world project often starts from building the prototype, and the prototype often starts with a baseline result which will be compared with the future enhanced solutions.
 To quickly generate the baseline result, an efficient way is to choose 1 or more models and experiment with their default settings.

 Therefore, Lady H. wanted to test the power of FLAML and Optuna under default settings.